LAUBERT - FAQ

 In the library catalogue, for example, you will not find any journal articles, but only the titles of the journals.
 If you are not sure, then try "Online articles".

-Of course, we don't have all the media that are available worldwide.
+Of course, we don’t own all the media that are available worldwide.
 However, it is often possible to order books or articles that we do not have from other libraries (= interlibrary loan).
 So also search in the "Interlibrary loan" tab.

 • I have found an online resource, but cannot access the full text.